hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Centering a fixed width body
 ----------------------------
-To be more precise, the title should be Centering a fixed width container.
+To be more precise, the title should be "Centering a fixed width container".
 The main idea is to set a fixed width to the container that holds all the elements, and center it.
 This way we can have a different background for the body and for the container.